uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_dataset.rst

 .. rubric:: Description

-The struct object is used in :ref:`onemkl_stats_routines` as a multi-dimensional data storage. ``dataset`` struct contains information about observations matrix and it's size (dimensions x observations), observations weights and indicies for dimensions (defines dimensions to be processed).
+The struct object is used in :ref:`onemkl_stats_routines` as a multi-dimensional data storage. ``dataset`` struct contains information about observations matrix and it's size (dimensions x observations), observations weights and indices for dimensions (defines dimensions to be processed).

 .. _onemkl_stats_dataset_syntax_buffer: